nileshsalpe/code-review-list/README.md

 - Code reviewer should understand contraints of code for timeline/infra/dependent systems/services/product evolution path etc. and assumptions teams best practices for coding etc.

 - If there are too many iterations say 4-5, reviewer and code need to sync either through meeting to resolve the conflicts.

+- Code can reject comments sighting valid reason like time contraints or hidden assumptions etc.

 ### After CR approved